liudasbar/ASL-Recognizer/README.md

 ## Prediction based on ML model from technical perspective

-The application uses __Apple Vision__ framework to perform the hand pose recognition with each camera output frame (__CMSampleBuffer__).
+The application uses __Apple Vision__ framework to perform the hand gesture recognition with each camera output frame (__CMSampleBuffer__).
 Vision has hand pose visual detection request class that is used for hand pose and fingers recognition.
 Vision data parsing goes through __VNImageRequestHandler__.

-Hand Pose ML model to predict a hand pose uses __MLMultiArray__ as input.
+Hand Pose ML model to predict a hand gesture uses __MLMultiArray__ as input.
 What is amazing here is that multi-dimensional array (__MLMultiArray__) can be extracted from Vision image request handler (__VNImageRequestHandler__) output directly, which then is passed to model prediction methods (they were generated directly in Xcode's Create ML application before).

 Finally, after model finishes with prediction, the following can be extracted: prediction confidence, predicted result (label), and many more!

 ## Error handling

 The following errors/issues are handled (if occur - may provide an error message visually):
-* No hand pose found.
+* No hand gesture found.
-* Hand pose prediction failure.
+* Hand gesture prediction failure.
 * Various camera input, output, preview layer setup errors.
 * Critical thermal state condition.